zlianghahaha/zlianghahaha.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am currently a Ph.D. student in the [Department of Computer Science and Engineering](https://cse.nd.edu/), [University of Notre Dame](https://www.nd.edu/), under the supervision of [Prof. Yiyu Shi](https://engineering.nd.edu/faculty/yiyu-shi/) at the University of Notre Dame.
+I am currently a Ph.D. candidate in the [Department of Computer Science and Engineering](https://cse.nd.edu/), [University of Notre Dame](https://www.nd.edu/), under the supervision of [Prof. Yiyu Shi](https://engineering.nd.edu/faculty/yiyu-shi/) at the University of Notre Dame.
 I also work closely with [Prof. Yongshan Ding](https://www.yongshanding.com/) at Yale University,